 |£0 - £719.33||0%||0%|

 When is the dealine for submitting my Self Assessment Tax Return and paying any tax due?

 If you are submitting your tax return by paper, it must reach HMRC by 31st October.
 If you are submitting your tax return online, it must reach HMRC by 31st January.

 You have to pay the balance of any tax that you owe by 31st January following the end of the tax year.
-So, 31st January 2019 for the 2017/18 tax year.
+This is 31st January 2020 for the 2018/19 tax year.
 This payment deadline is the same for paper and online returns.

 If the tax you are due for the previous year is more than £1,000 you will have to make 2 payments on account during the year towards your next tax return.
 These will be made on 31st January and 31st July and will be half of the tax due for the previous year.